Eight uncommon tips that will help you to achieve the 'gold standard' of excellence

 By pa360, Feb 18 2015 05:50AM

 Being consistent is one of the hardest things to do.
-But when your standard of consistency is defined by striving to be the best, then that’s a whole different matter.
+But when your standard of consistency is defined by striving to out-do yourself, then that’s a whole different matter.
 Amongst all standards, the pursuit of excellence is the gold standard of consistency.
 Why?
 Because excellence is a constantly moving target.
-Take touch screen mobile devices as a case in point; a few years ago these gadgets were considered groundbreaking, but no longer.
+Take touch screen mobile devices as a case in point; a few years ago these gadgets were considered ground-breaking, but no longer.
 Today, the market is saturated with them and that which was once considered cutting edge is now considered common-place.

 The same case can be made for motor vehicles.
 I was watching a programme recently which looked at driverless cars and driverless parking.
 At a point in time these innovations may well become the benchmark motor vehicle accessory and when they do, manufacturers will once again have to raise their game to meet consumer expectations.
 In such a constantly changing environment, opportunity will always be heavily weighted in favour of those in the relentless pursuit of the next ‘big idea’.
 So what is the key to achieving the ‘gold standard’ of excellence?
 More importantly, when you get there how do remain there?
 Well, set out below are eight uncommon tips.

 1. Spend as much time with your head in the dustbin, as you do with your feet under the desk